casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Model 2.1 : A Note Based LSTM RNN for General Music Generaton trained on the entire General Music Daset, including both musical compositions and captured performances.
 - Model 2.2: A Note Based LSTM RNN which applied transfer learning to adapt Model 2.1 to the application context domain by training it on the style specific dataset.

-(
-(- Model 3.0: A Deep Q Reinforcement Learning model which tunes model 2.2 by balancing style specific music theory rewards with the LSTM based sequence model. )
-- Model   (Custom RNN) ) )

 ### LSTM Recurrent Neural Networks for sequence generation

 The context application and research question entailed how to generate a monophonic, aka. single voice musical melody capturing and imitating the characteristics of a given melody in general and specific music contexts.
 In AI terms this entails generating a sequence of states which capture and immitate the characteritics of a given sequence of states.
 Music generation can considered a dynamic system, aka. a feedback proces, since the current state is dependent on a history of past states (Franklin, 2019).

-Applying the classical form of a dynamical system (Goodfellow et. al., 2016), a music system can be considered as:
+Applying the classical form of a dynamical system (Goodfellow et. al., 2016), a music system can therefore be written as

 <img src="http://latex.codecogs.com/svg.latex?s^t=f(s^{t-1}; \theta)" border="4"/>